 Further research required.
 A proposal has merit, but does not meet one or more of the requirements in WAC 51-04-020 and WAC 51-04-025, as applicable, and requires further research by the proponent.
-The TAG may recommend that the proponent submits the proposal in the next code adoption cycle after further research if the matter cannot be resolved in the current cycle.
+The TAG may recommend that the proponent submits the proposal in the next code adoption cycle.